Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 It is about 3150 to 4400 square kilometers, based on seasonal differences in water levels;

-The average depth of Poyang Lake is about 14 to 15 meters;
+The average depth is about 14 to 15 meters;

-There are 41 islands in the Poyang Lake, with over 103 square kilometers' area;
+There are 41 islands, with over 103 square kilometers area;

-Over 150 types of bird habitat in Poyang Lake Nature Reserve, many of them are rare species in the world, such as white-naped crane, hooded crane, common crane, white stork, black stork, spoonbill, whistling swan, etc.
+Over 150 types of birds habitat in Poyang Lake Nature Reserve, many of them are rare species in the world, such as the white-naped crane, hooded crane, common crane, white stork, black stork, spoonbill, whistling swan, etc.

-Cranes on Poyang Lake, Photo by Hu Yeqing.
+Cranes on Poyanghu Area, Photo by Hu Yeqing.

 Pavilion of Prince Teng or Tengwang Ge

 Firstly constructed in 653 by Prince Teng, younger brother of Emperor Taizong of Tang, later great poet Wang Bo (about 650 — 676) wrote a famous article "Tengwang Ge Xu" to record and eulogize the stunningly beautiful views there.